 Groups of up to 20 passengers can pay for a VIP service, which includes separate security, baggage check-in, and transfer to aircraft by luxury vehicle.
 Access is granted to one of 7 private lounges at the Schiphol VIP Centre, located at Arrivals 4.

-This option is, however, extremely expensive at around €315 EUR for the first passenger plus €125 EUR per additional passenger.
-For transfer passengers, it is even more at €445 EUR for the first passenger plus €185 EUR per additional passenger.
+However, this option is extremely expensive at around €315 EUR for the first passenger plus €125 EUR per additional passenger.
+It is even more at €445 EUR for the first passenger plus €185 EUR per additional passenger for transfer passengers.
 Most flyers would not want to pay for this kind of privacy.